jay0x5/Aveon/README.md

 ![b61466cc462bf5a13fef21ef40b710df](https://user-images.githubusercontent.com/78173760/161983977-625fe5f1-b4c5-4387-be27-3cfcf3b5f4fa.png)

-Well its quite simple, At the moment the whole system has 4 key components UAK,URK,CAT,MDT and of course the GUNDB Network</br>
+Well its quite simple, At the moment the whole system has 4 key components UAK,URK,CAT,MDT and of course the IPFS Network</br>
 - UAK stands for UserAccessKey and is the actual hash to access user ~~personal~~ data _**credentials_**,used for accessing credentials & relations purpose</br>
 - URK stands for UserRecoveryKey and is the actual key ~~linked~~ **_uniquely linked_** to each user on the network,used for recovery purpose.</br>
 - CAT stands for ~~User~~ ClientAccessToken and is passed on to user and also holds many **secrets** like UAK,used for accessing UAK.</br>
 - MDT stands for Multi Device Token and as the name suggests it is used to let user login to multiple devices without having to worry about ~~remembering~~ their password or anything.</br>
-- GunDb network allows distribution of User-Credentials in a ~~Centralized~~ **_Decentralized_** Manner.</br>
+- IPFS network allows distribution of User-Credentials in a ~~Centralized~~ **_Decentralized_** Manner.</br>

 # TODOS [Will be updated everytime a task is completed or has been created]